What Is A Tattoo Convention?

 For someone who isn’t familiar with the tattoo world you could be forgiven for wondering what is a tattoo convention?
 For the uninitiated, they can be rather intimidating.

 For that reason, I’ve created this guide so you can better understand the ins and outs of a tattoo conventions.
-By the end of this auricle you should know everything you need to pick, visit, get tattooed, be entertained and have an amazing experience at one of the many shows around the world.
+By the end of this auricle you will know everything you need, to pick, visit, get tattooed, be entertained and have an amazing experience at one of the many shows around the world.

 For many tattoo fans and collectors, conventions are the only opportunity to get work done by their favourite artist.
 Tattoo conventions give you access to the most talented artists from around the world working today.
 For example, you can travel to a local convention and get tattooed by an artist from the New Zealand, Japan, USA etc.